nearst/laconia/packages/laconia-core/README.md

 #### `register(factory, options)`

-Registers objects into LaconiaContext.
+Registers objects created by the factory function into LaconiaContext.
 Objects registered here will be made available in the Lambda function execution.
+You can pass an array for the list of array to be called in parallel.

 * `factory(laconiaContext)`
   * This `Function` is called when your Lambda is invoked
+  * When an `Array` is specified, the list of factories within the array will be called concurrently with Promise.all
   * An object which contains the instances to be registered must be returned
 * `options`:
   * `cache`